jonnor/machinehearing/audio-segmentation.md

 Segmentation using distance functions
 Segmentation using labeled examples.
 KNN for few-shot learning Useful tools.
 Extract individual segments, as separate files.
-Extract single class, into continious file
+Extract single class, into continious file Ensembling of models using time-shifting.
+Test-time data augmentation

 Note.
 Approaches are highly relevant to segmentation of other time-series such as accelerometer data, EEG data etc.